lauang/InShare/ASSIGNMENT-3.md

 The current access control model uses an access control model list, which has it's limitations in options for different permissions, it's inefficient un practical.
 The author/creator of a resource (note) can choose whom to share it with, but once it's shared, the author has little control over it and it can be shared further.
 There are no  restrictions to who can give whom what permissions either.
 To summarize, the systemk has many flaws.
 Only the DELETE action is properly checked at the backend and other actions rely on the UI which is a bad practice.
 The system also has insecure direct object refrences which can be exploited without permissions, this problem is also related to the lack of backend permission checks.

-**Solutions**
+**Solution**
+Remodel the access control model to used a role based system, and ensure permission checks are handled at the backend.

 Introducing such a big change to the system, requires some understanding of how the system works and how the components work together.
-I therefore chose to split the problem into two parts, and first do small changes which would help me gain a better understanding of the system.
+I therefore chose to split the problem into two parts, first do small changes which would help me gain a better understanding of the system.

 Iteration 1: limit sharing to those with write access, perform backend permission checks.
 Perform these backend checks with a helper method.
 Following OOP-principles this, this method should still work when the RBAC system is implemented.